N-Medvedev/XTANT-3_coupling_data/README.md

 5) Electronic chemical potential [eV]
 6) Electronic heat capacity in [J/(m^3 K)]

-_Note #6: the electronic heat capacity in these files is calculated differently from that in the files Ce_[El]_[data].txt above.
-In the former, it is calculated for the ideal crystal structure averaged over 7x7x7 k-points [5]; whereas the latter was obtained in dynamical simulations at a given atomic temperature in the gamma-point [1,2].
+_Note #6: the electronic heat capacity in these files is calculated differently from that in the files 'Ce [El] [data].txt' above.
+In this section, it is calculated for the ideal crystal structure averaged over 7x7x7 k-points [5]; whereas the Electron-Heat-Capacity section was obtained in dynamical simulations at a given atomic temperature in the gamma-point [1,2]._

 ## Disclaimer